mychetan/hbo_max_content_based_recommender/README.md

 - capstone_presentation.pdf
 - README.md
 - images: stores the images used in the README
-- App: contain app.py for the recommender and associated html files
+- App: contain app.py for the app and associated html, css, and javascript files
 - **Code Directory:**
     - 01_data_collection_cleaning.ipynb: Notebook code for collecting and cleaning HBO Max data.
     - 02_EDA.ipynb: Notebook code for HBO Max Data EDA